Click here for current news

 The author has really only one obligation: to provide us with the completed final-version manuscript.
 We'll take it from there.
 Does this mean that the author must sit on his/her hands after signing the contract?
 Not exactly.

-After the book has gone through the editing process it is set up in type and then forwarded as a page proof to the author for final, minor correction.
+After the book has gone through the editing process, it is set up in type and then forwarded as a proof to the author for final, minor correction.
 The author is expected to return such corrections within fifteen days.
 The book is then prepared to go to the printer, where it will wait in line to be printed.
 Once we feel that all necessary elements are in place, we will begin to market and distribute your book.

-The book industry puts initial local marketing front and center where the author is excellently positioned to directly communicate with his/her audience.
+The book industry puts initial local marketing front and center where the author is positioned to directly communicate with his/her audience.
 Because the book is closely and often intimately linked to the author's personal life experiences, fears, hopes, and dreams, it's the author who is designated to spearhead local promotion.

 When will I see my book in print?